Free school meals

 To ensure families are not disadvantaged during the rollout, protection arrangements have been put in place.
 This protection will apply until your child either leaves primary school or secondary school.

-If you would like more details on this please contact us on (01226) 787787 and pick option 3.
+If you'd like more details about this please call us on (01226) 787787 and select option 3.

 Data protection

 We’ll use the information from your free school meals application form, and any supporting evidence you send us, to process your claim.
-We’ll not give information about you to anyone else, or use information about you for other purposes, unless the law allows us to.
-Please get in touch if you’d like to know what information we have about you or how we use it.
+We won't give information about you to anyone else, or use information about you for other purposes, unless the law allows us to.